dag10/Logisim_CPU/README.md

 You'll see a welcome message appear on the screen labeled **ASCII Terminal Output**.
 If you don't see it, scroll right.
 Once you see the `bf> ` prompt, type some Brainf*ck code and hit enter.
 If your code consumes input, you can type it at this time.

+## Virtual Machine

+In 2015 as an exercise in learning Swift, I created a virtual machine.
+View the full readme [in the VM directory](VM).